 Overload protection prevents the motor from overheating during a sustained mechanical overload (a jammed conveyor, a seized pump, a binding gearbox).
 It is sized based on the motor nameplate FLA, not the NEC table value, because the overload device protects this specific motor.

 For motors with a service factor of 1.15 or greater (most general-purpose motors), the overload device must trip at no more than 125% of nameplate FLA per 430.32(A)(1).
-For motors with a service factor of 1.0 or a temperature rise not exceeding 40 degrees C, the overload must trip at no more than 115% of nameplate FLA.
+Motors with a marked temperature rise not exceeding 40 degrees C also get 125% per 430.32(A)(1).
+For all other motors (including most service factor 1.0 motors without a 40 degree C rise marking), the overload must trip at no more than 115% of nameplate FLA.

 Example: A 25 HP, 460V motor with nameplate FLA of 31.8A and a service factor of 1.15.
 Overload trip setting: 31.8 x 1.25 = 39.75A.
 If using thermal overload heaters, select the heater that covers 39.75A from the manufacturer's heater selection table.
 If using an electronic overload relay, set the FLA dial to 31.8A and the trip class to Class 20 (standard for most applications).